peters/curl-for-windows/README.md

 Happy linking ;)

+# Download prebuilt version of curl

+Download available for your convenience over at [SourceForge](https://sourceforge.net/projects/curlforwindows/files/?source=navbar) which also includes the static libraries.

 # Obtaining a free copy of visual studio

 If you do not have a visual studio license you can